 All US citizens are required to file US taxes, including expats, reporting their worldwide income.
 The IRS has access to US and foreign banking and tax information though, so expats who are behind with their US tax filing and foreign account reporting from abroad should seek assistance from an expat tax specialist, who can often help them get compliant while avoiding penalties.

-Voting in a federal election won’t affect expats’ US federal tax filing situation at all.
+Voting in a federal election won’t affect expats’ US federal tax filing situation.
 The IRS has no access to State voting registers, so expats should rest reassured that registering to vote won’t trigger an audit or any other IRS attention.

 Will voting affect expats’ state tax filing?